luqmanbarry/external-secrets-operator-guide/README.md

 External Secrets Operator provides different modes of operation, depending on use cases.

 In a multi-tenant setting, the ESO Operator can be deployed cluster wide, in the `openshift-operators` namespace for example.
-This makes the Operator life cycle management easier in that only one instance and version of it is depoyed on the cluster.
-Hence, the tenants focus on providing their workload secrets specifications via the 3 (`ExternalSecret, SecretStore, Secret`) Custom Resources  to have their secrets synchronized.
+This makes the Operator life cycle management easier in that only one instance and version of it is deployed on the cluster.
+Hence, the tenants focus on providing their workload secrets specifications using the `ExternalSecret, SecretStore` Custom Resources (CRs)  to have their secrets pulled from AWS.

 ![ESO as a Service](assets/eso-as-a-service-diagram.PNG)